nest/nestml/doc/syntax.md

 `.nestml`.
 There is no connection between model and file name.
 Each file may contain one or more neuron models.
 Models that shall be compiled into one extension module for NEST have to reside in the same directory.
-The name of the model corresponds to the name of the folder.
+The name of the module corresponds to the name of the folder.

 In order to give the users of NESTML complete in implementing neuron's dynamics freedom, we provide a full programming language.
-This programming language is used in the update block and function block.
+This programming language is used in the `update`-block and `function`-block.
 It provides the following features:

 ### Data types and physical units
 Data types define types of variables, function's parameters and return values of functions.
-NESTML provides the following primitive types and physical data types.
+NESTML provides the following primitive types and physical data types:
 #### Primitive data types
 * `real`: corresponds to the `double` data type in C++.
 Its literals are: 42.0, -0.42, .44